MAsuamah/employee-tracker/README.md

 ## How To Use
 * After following the installation instructions you are able to use the application.
 Run `node index.js` to do so.
-* You will be taken to the main menu where you can choose what you would like do in the Employee Tracker.
-The main menu looks like following:
+* You will be taken to the main menu where you can choose what you would like to do in the Employee Tracker.
+The main menu looks like the following:

 <img width="338" alt="Screen Shot 2021-05-16 at 4 25 26 PM" src="https://user-images.githubusercontent.com/77217156/118411786-5260ea00-b664-11eb-8d65-44de454e7478.png">

-* Pick which ever action you would like to execute and and follow the prompts.
+* Pick which ever action you would like to execute and follow the prompts.
 See the [Walkthrough-Video](#walkthrough-video) for more on how to use the app.
 * To exit the application use CTL + C

 ## Walkthrough-Video